johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/ToolsMenu/Aliases/README.md

     - Each alias needs to be configured on a separate line within the textarea, represented as three values delimited by a _single_ space:
       - **From Path:** The old URL — a path on your site.
-        - If you don't provide one at the beginning of your path, a leading forward slash (`/`) will be applied automatically when you save your configuration.
+        - If you don't provide a forward slash (`/`) at the beginning of your path, one will be applied automatically when you save your configuration.
       - **To Path:** The URL to which the user will be forwarded.
         - This can be a URL-path (on your site) or an absolute URL.
         - If this is a URL-path, and you don't provide a leading forward slash (`/`), one will be